niranad/JavaScriptCalculatorUI/README.md

 ## Project Link

-The project with all tests passing is live at [javascript-calculator](https://niranad.github.io/javascript-calculator).
+The project with all tests passing is live with GitHub pages at [javascript-calculator](https://niranad.github.io/javascript-calculator).
 Tests can be run at this <a href="https://codepen.io/niranad/full/eYvveqpP" target="_blank">codepen</a>.

 ## Project Source